N4SJAMK/teamboard/README.md

 Initialize the workspace by running a initialization commands according you environment:

+Open console or terminal (in windows you should use git bash).

 If you can use direct ssh access and account to github use command: